ajda-marjanovic/ajda-marjanovic.github.io/research.md

     </em>
 </div>

-**Work in progress**

 Large Traders in Segmented Markets  (*Draft coming soon*)

 <img src="https://github.com/ajda-marjanovic/ajda-marjanovic.github.io/blob/master/images/transparent.png?raw=true" width="400">

 <div style="text-align: justify;">
   <em>
-	This paper studies the effect of large strategic investors on price efficiency and the spillover of price impact across markets, which is an important concern for financial regulators.
-The static two-period model features two correlated assets, and investors of different sizes, who are heterogeneous in their investment opportunities, generating heterogeneous trading motives.
-The model yields novel results on the impact of imperfect competition on price informativeness and its impact on demand in segmented markets.
-The model can be applied to green bond and carbon futures markets, highlighting implications that are crucial for supporting the green transition.
+	This paper examines how large strategic investors affect price informativeness and generate spillovers across markets, a key concern for financial regulators.
+I develop a static two-period model with two correlated assets and heterogeneous investors, differing both in size and investment opportunities.
+The model yields novel insights into how imperfect competition affects price informativeness and trading behavior in segmented markets.
+An application to green bonds and carbon futures highlights implications for market participants and policymakers, with relevance for supporting the green transition.
      </em>
 </div>